-City of GR announces lane shift planned this weekend
+City of GR announces Sunday lane shift involving 2 busy roadways

 GRAND RAPIDS, Mich. — The City of Grand Rapids is warning drivers about a lane shift planned Sunday.

-We’re told there is a lane shift planned Sunday for westbound Lake Michigan Drive NW just past I-196 off-ramp.
+We’re told there is a lane shift planned Sunday for westbound Lake Michigan Drive NW just past the Interstate 196 off-ramp.

 The westbound off-ramp from I-196 and westbound lane of Lake Michigan NW will merge into the westbound lanes closest to the center turn lane.